History of Italian Americans in Philadelphia: Economy

 The Italian Market is located in South Philadelphia.

 The Philadelphia area has a large number of Italian restaurants.

 Media

 Historically the Italian newspapers in Philadelphia included La Libera Parola, L'Opinione, and Il Popolo Italiano.
 The United Presbyterian Church publication was Vita.
 Ordine Nuovo was the newspaper of the Sons of Italy.

-Politics

-The early Italian immigrants had little desire to be active in political life in either the U.S. or Italy since they focused on their work.
-In the 1920s and 1930s they took pride in Mussolini's achievement in restoring Italy's prestige.
-His government tried to mobilize Italian Americans to become US citizens and pressure Washington to support Italy's foreign policy, especially in the Spanish Civil War.
-When World War II broke out in 1939, they wanted the US to be neutral.
-A few days after Pearl Harbor in December 1941, Italy declared war on the U.S.

-Benito Mussolini's Fascist regime in Italy sought to build a base of popular support in the United States, focusing on the Italian community.
-His supporters far outnumbered his opponents, both inside the Italian American community, among all Catholics, and among the wider American leadership.)

-According to Stefano Luconi, in the 1920s and 1930s "numerous Italian Americans became US citizens, registered for the vote, and cast their ballots in order to lobby Congress and the Presidency on behalf of fascism and to support Mussolini's goals in foreign policy."

 Organized crime

 The Philadelphia crime family, also known as the Philadelphia Mafia, is an Italian-American Mafia family based in South Philadelphia.
 This criminal organization primarily operates in various areas and neighborhoods in Philadelphia, the Greater Philadelphia Metropolitan Area (i.e. the Delaware Valley) and New Jersey, especially South Jersey.
 The family is notorious for its violence, due in particular to its succession of violent bosses and multiple mob wars.
 As the Bruno crime family under the 21-year reign of boss Angelo Bruno (1959–1980), the family enjoyed an era of peace and prosperity.
 A complex dispute involving disgruntled subordinates and territory claims by New York's Genovese crime family led to Bruno's murder in 1980.
 The killing marked the beginning of years of internal violence for control of the Philadelphia family, leading to a gradual decline in the family's stability.